 - Does the outside of the package reflect what is inside?
 Why or why not?

 - Did you change your ideas about what makes a good package as people opened their packages up?
 Why?
+How does this related to learning more about people?

 - How are people we don’t know like packages?